Indians (musician)

 Performing his first solo show with the moniker Indians in February 2012, he self-released his debut single on 7" a few months later.
 He also extensively toured Europe and North America with the likes of Other Lives, Beirut, Perfume Genius, Phosphorescent and Daughter.
 He was eventually signed to British well-known indie record label 4AD with his debut album Somewhere Else released in Europe on 28 January 2013 and in North America the following day.
 The album charted in his home country in February 2013.
-He also had a song "Oblivion" featured on The Fault in Our Stars (soundtrack).
+His song "Oblivion" appeared on the soundtrack of the film The Fault in Our Stars.